visual-layer/visuallayer/README.md

  'food101']
 ```

-To load a dataset from the zoo:
+To load the dataset:

 ```python
 vl.datasets.zoo.load('vl-oxford-iiit-pets')
 ```

-This loads the **clean version** of the Oxford IIIT Pets dataset where all of the problematic images are excluded from the dataset.
+This loads the sanitized version of the Oxford IIIT Pets dataset where all of the problematic images are excluded from the dataset.

-To load the original Oxford IIIT Pets dataset, simply drop the `vl-` prefix.
+To load the original Oxford IIIT Pets dataset, simply drop the `vl-` prefix:

 ```python
 original_pets_dataset = vl.datasets.zoo.load('oxford-iiit-pets')